Dimitris-Rovolas-01/Custom-RESTful-API/README.txt

 This API is just a personal project for experimentation and learning purposes.

-It manipulates student Data in your MongoDB Collection and allows you to querry them with http requests
+It manipulates student Data in your MongoDB Collection and allows you to query them with http requests

 Packages required to run this simple API